eliblurr/TurntablTitans/hackproject/decisions/bdr-01.md

 Cons:
 - Can be resource intensive to develop and maintain.
-- May not be able to provide accurate answers to all questions, depending on the level of complexity and nuance involved.
+- May not be able to provide answers to all questions, depending on the level of complexity and nuance involved.

 &nbsp;